JAGFx/FormJS/README.md

 #### Keys

 The keys are suffix added after 'formjs' class into `alertContainer`.
-It use for style customisation.
+Its use for style customisation.

 > Note: If you change it, you MUST rebuild style with SCSS builder